 Orchids are cultivated and prized by gardeners all over the world.
-According to the Brooklyn Botanic Garden, there are between 20,000 and 30,0000 different species of orchid in the world.
-In the wild, orchids can be found on every continent except Antarctica, though the great majority live in tropical and subtropical forests.
+According to experts, there are between 20,000 and 30,000 different species of orchids around the world.
+In the wild, orchids can be found on every continent except Antarctica, though the great majority of orchid species live in tropical and subtropical forests.

+Are orchids parasites?
 Symbiotic relationships between organisms can take different forms.
-Parasitism is a relationship where one organism, the parasite, receives or takes benefits at the expense of the host organism.
+Parasitism is a relationship where one organism, the parasite, receives or takes benefits at the expense of its host organism.
 Mutualism is a relationship where both organisms receive a benefit from the relationship.

 Orchids growing on trees are also capable of storing water in their stems to compensate for dry periods.
 They tend to grow on parts of trees that collect organic debris and water, such as on inner branches.
-Trees with rough barks that hold water and humus in cracks and crevices tend to support orchids better than those with smooth barks.
+Trees with rough bark that hold water and humus in cracks and crevices tend to support orchids better than those with smooth bark.

 Epiphytes need nutrients in order to survive, grow and reproduce.
 They acquire their nutrition in different ways.
 Some are capable of taking in everything they need directly from the air around them.
 Others glean water, minerals and nitrogen from the decaying organic matter of their host tree.